adugbemi/Analysis-on-Nigerian-Real-estate/README.md

 | 75th Percentile — luxury threshold | ₦155M |
 | Maximum (after cleaning) | ₦1.6B |

-- **Lagos and Abuja** have the widest price distributions — both premium and affordable listings coexist in these markets.
+- **Lagos and Abuja** have the widest price distributions; both premium and affordable listings coexist in these markets.
 - **Other states** are cheaper and more tightly clustered, indicating less market variability but also lower liquidity.

-### 🏙️ Location Demand
+### Location Demand
-- **Lekki is the heartbeat of Nigerian real estate** — 3,500+ listings in the cleaned dataset, nearly **3× more** than second-place Ajah.
+- **Lekki is the heartbeat of Nigerian real estate**;3,500+ listings in the cleaned dataset, nearly **3× more** than second-place Ajah.
-- The top 5 demand locations are all in Lagos: Lekki, Ajah, Ikoyi, Ikeja — with Port Harcourt as the only non-Lagos entry in the top 5.
+- The top 5 demand locations are all in Lagos: Lekki, Ajah, Ikoyi, Ikeja, with Port Harcourt as the only non-Lagos entry in the top 5.
 - For developers and investors, **Lekki and Ajah represent the highest-demand locations in the country**.

-### 🏠 Property Type Supply
+###  Property Type Supply
-- **Detached Duplexes dominate** with 6,335 listings — nearly 4× more than any other type.
+- **Detached Duplexes dominate** with 6,335 listings, nearly 4× more than any other type.
 This also signals **potential market saturation**.
-- Developers seeking less competition may find better opportunities in Terraced Duplexes, Detached Bungalows, or Block of Flats — each showing healthy demand (1,400–2,000 listings) without the same crowding.
+- Developers seeking less competition may find better opportunities in Terraced Duplexes, Detached Bungalows, or Block of Flats each showing healthy demand (1,400–2,000 listings) without the same crowding.
 - **Detached Duplexes command the highest average prices** overall, making them a premium rather than a value choice.

-### 💡 Best Value Property
+### Best Value Property
-- **Detached Bungalows offer the best value for money** at approximately **₦10M per bedroom** — nearly **5× cheaper per bedroom** than Detached Duplexes (₦48M per bedroom).
+- **Detached Bungalows offer the best value for money** at approximately **₦10M per bedroom**, nearly **5× cheaper per bedroom** than Detached Duplexes (₦48M per bedroom).
 - For budget-conscious buyers, bungalows deliver the most space per naira spent.

-### ⚠️ Risk Signals
+### Risk Signals
-- Raw price data contained entries as low as ₦90K and as high as ₦1.8 trillion — clear indicators of fraud, test listings, or scraping errors.
+- Raw price data contained entries as low as ₦90K and as high as ₦1.8 trillion clear indicators of fraud, test listings, or scraping errors.
 - After the quantile filter, 257 records (2%) were removed as price outliers.
-- Price variation is highest in Lagos and Abuja — making due diligence on individual listings especially important in those markets.
+- Price variation is highest in Lagos and Abuja, making due diligence on individual listings especially important in those markets.

-### 📊 Feature Relationships — Modeling Implications
+### Feature Relationships ( Modeling Implications)
-- **Bedrooms** is the strongest numeric predictor of price (correlation: **0.35**) — but even this is only moderate, confirming that **location and property type are stronger price drivers than bedroom count alone**.
+- **Bedrooms** is the strongest numeric predictor of price (correlation: **0.35**) but even this is only moderate, confirming that **location and property type are stronger price drivers than bedroom count alone**.
-- **Bathrooms and toilets** are highly correlated with each other (**0.79**) — only one should enter predictive models to avoid multicollinearity.
+- **Bathrooms and toilets** are highly correlated with each other (**0.79**),only one should enter predictive models to avoid multicollinearity.
-- **Parking space** has almost no relationship with price (**0.05**) — likely droppable as a feature.
+- **Parking space** has almost no relationship with price (**0.05**), likely droppable as a feature.

 ---

 ## Tools & Libraries

 - Python 3
-- Pandas — data wrangling, deduplication, aggregation
+- Pandas: data wrangling, deduplication, aggregation
-- NumPy — numerical operations
+- NumPy: numerical operations
-- Matplotlib & Seaborn — visualization
+- Matplotlib & Seaborn: visualization

 ---